-- 1. No OSDS shall be constructed or installed which does not provide at the head of each disposal field a distribution device which allows effluent to be distributed equally to all disposal lines. - 2.
-No distribution device shall be installed which is not constructed of durable, watertight materials. - No distribution device shall be constructed or installed which does not provide equal flow of effluent to all outlets.
+- 1. No OSDS shall be constructed or installed that does not provide at the head of each disposal field a distribution device which allows effluent to be distributed equally to all disposal lines. - 2.
+No distribution device shall be installed that is not constructed of durable, watertight materials. - 3.
+No distribution device shall be constructed or installed that does not provide equal flow of effluent to all outlets.
 The distribution device shall be set on stable soil or otherwise supported to prevent misalignment. - 4.
-No pump, siphon, or other effluent lifting or dosing device shall be installed which is not approved.
-(Vol. 6, p.
-697 § 14(9), 1979).
+No pump, siphon, or other effluent lifting or dosing device shall be installed that is not approved by KCPHD.
+(Ord.
+2022-007, 2022; Vol. 6, p.
+697 § 14(9), 1979)

-13.04.150 Design and construction - Subsurface disposal field.
+13.04.150 Design and Construction - Subsurface Disposal Field.